koop-cc/foodcoops.net/Ansible/Readme.md

    ```shell
    ansible-playbook playbooks/foodsoft.yml --tags never,foodcoop_add
    ```
+   Adding a new Foodcoop will result in a restart of the Foodsoft service.
+Please execute the playbook in the late evening or preferably during the night to not disturb our users.
 1. Immediately login with `admin` / `secret` and change the user details and password.
 The `admin` user should become the user account of the first contact person, so use their email address here.
 We do not want to encourage an unused `admin` account.
 1. You may want to pre-set some configuration if you know a bit more about the foodcoop.
 It's always helpful for new foodcoops to have a setup that already reflects their intended use a bit.
 At least you should set a time zone.
 1. Send an email to the foodcoop's contact persons with the url and admin account details.